 1. Initial Program Application

-* A program director, who is a licensed veterinarian or a credentialed veterinary technician who is a graduate of an AVMA-accredited program must be in place at the time of the initial application for accreditation.
-The full-time equivalent licensed veterinarian and the full-time equivalent credentialed veterinary technician who is a graduate of an AVMA-accredited program must be on staff three (3) months prior to the enrollment of students to allow adequate time for curriculum development and course preparation.
+* A program director, who is a licensed veterinarian or a credentialed veterinary technician who is a graduate of an AVMA CVTEA-accredited program must be in place at the time of the initial application for accreditation.
+The full-time equivalent licensed veterinarian and the full-time equivalent credentialed veterinary technician who is a graduate of an AVMA CVTEA-accredited program must be on staff 3 months prior to the enrollment of students to allow adequate time for curriculum development and course preparation.

 The cumulative number of site visits in a 12-month period shall not exceed 50 so all requests may not be met in a given year.
 The CVTEA may in its sole discretion and for good cause shown give consideration to exceed the maximum number of site visits.
 Currently accredited programs will be given priority in scheduling.

 2. Initial Review

 3. Confirmation of Acceptance of Initial ApplicationInformation received from the program will be reviewed by AVMA staff.
 If it appears that the program is making appropriate progress toward significantly meeting the Standards of Accreditation, AVMA staff will confirm a mutually agreed upon site visit date.
 Classes must be in session during the site visit evaluation.
 An initial accreditation site visit is usually conducted when the initial class has completed approximately two-thirds of the curriculum.
-A self-study report will be due no later than 8 weeks prior to the site visit.
+A self-study report will be due no later, and no earlier, than 8 weeks prior to the site visit.
 If the calendar year reaches the maximum of 50 site visits, programs applying for initial accreditation for that year must petition for a site visit.
 The petition should be in letter format explaining the reasons necessary for a site visit.
 Petitions for site visits will be presented to the CVTEA for action within 30 business days following approval of the application materials.

 4. The program must then meet the criteria and follow the steps outlined in the Standard Operating Procedures for an Accreditation Site Visit in Section VI part C.INITIAL REVIEW OF THE PROGRAM AND SCHEDULING OF A SITE VISIT IS NOT A GUARANTEE OF ACCREDITATION NOR DOES IT GRANT ANY TEMPORARY ACCREDITATION STATUS.